AdilSarwarNU/react-code-challenge/README.md

 # PokeDex - React Coding Challenge
 Simulation Based Listing of Pokemons
+I've used random logic to show **error** OR show list of Pokemon in the list.

 ## PokeDex

 ## Project Setup
 > npm install (to install dependencies)

 ## Run Project